Things to Look for When Buying or Selling a Used Car

 Finalizing the Sale

-Once you have agreed upon price and the deal is set you will need to be sure to cross each of these things off your list:
+Once you have agreed upon the price of selling a used car and the deal is set you will need to be sure to cross each of these things.

 What to Look for When Buying a Used Car

-As a buyer, your two main concerns are making sure you have the proper paperwork that shows you legally own the vehicle and verify that you paid for it.
-To register the car and get plates for it you will need to make sure you have a pink slip, or the title and a receipt of payment.
+Questions to ask when buying a used car.
+As a buyer, your two main concerns are ensuring you have the proper paperwork showing you legally own the vehicle and verifying that you paid for it.
+To register the car and get plates for it you will need to make sure you have a pink slip, or the title, and a receipt of payment.

 Beware of a Lemon or Car Buying Scams

-Before you test drive a used car, get the make, model, and VIN so that you can check it out to see if it has a history of any accidents, how many buyers have owned it and if there are any open recalls.
+Before you test drive a used car, get the make, model, and VIN so that you can check it out to see if it has a history of accidents, how many buyers have owned it, and if there are any open recalls.

 Buying a Car with a Lien